rogix/js-by-example/README.md

 Reduce:

-Some all values of an array
+Sum all values of an array

 ```js